dimitrijekaranfilovic/snake/README.md

 * pygame
 * Pillow (Python Image Library)

- You can install them by using pip command:
+ You can install them by using the pip command:
  * pip install pygame
  * pip install Pillow